juanema74/ih_datamadpt0420_project_m1/README.md

-# IronHack Data Analytics Bootcamp: Proyect 1 - Making a Data Pipeline
+# IronHack Data Analytics Bootcamp: Project 1 - Making a Data Pipeline

 The following Pipeline shows the quantity and percentage of workers per country, job type and living area (making difference between rural and urban areas).